The car needs repairs. Again. Are you tired of paying for one vehicle repair only to find another a few weeks later?

 Galvanizing metals contain zink.
 Cobalt is used in airbags, and if your vehicle is a hybrid it is also in your batteries.

 Scrap Metal Pricing

-Scrap metal pricing varies throughout the world.
-It fluctuates on a daily basis, which means the quote you receive this week may not hold true in a month.
+Because scrap metal pricing fluctuates on a daily basis, the quote you receive for your junk car this week may not hold true in a month.